-- Lumbar spinal stenosis - which is a narrowing of the spinal canal, compressing the nerves traveling through the lower back into the legs.
-Often people find they need to stop or sit down when walking or lean forward in a chair to relieve the pain.
+- Lumbar spinal stenosis - which is a narrowing of the spinal canal, compressing the nerves travelling through the lower back into the legs.
+Often people find they need to stop or sit down when walking or lean forward in a chair to relieve the pain

 All three conditions often cause pain, not so much in the back, but in the legs.
 Sciatica is pain going from the lower back and down the leg and is caused by the impingement of the sciatic nerve.

 You may feel shooting pains down the leg and experience numbness and weakness in the leg.
 It can affect both legs but if you are losing control of your bladder or bowel and have numbness in the buttocks, go to A&E.

 See your GP who can prescribe pain killers and may refer you to a physiotherapist.
 For most people, this will be all they need and their back will settle down eventually.
 If you are still suffering with your back for more than one to three months, ask your GP to be referred to a specialist as some of these symptoms may need further intervention.